openvswitch/ovs/Documentation/topics/openflow.rst

 When defined integrated in 1.4, the feature use the standard OpenFlow structures (for example defined in openflow-1.4.h).

-The two definitions for each feature are independant and can exist in parallel in OVS.
+The two definitions for each feature are independent and can exist in parallel in OVS.